Monday, May 6, 2024

 • 3.
 Moist War

-• Angry People (1997) [Live compilation] - Download Here.
+• 'A Message to You Pauline' - from Angry People live comp (1997) Download Here.

 SUMMARY: Forming from members of the bands Subversion and Omnicide, Noisam were a mid-90s band that solidified after the arrival of their second drummer, Glenn Maltby, who also did the art for their demo tape.
 As soon as they had enough songs, the band set about recording a 14-track demo on cassette at Troy Horse Studios.
 A lot of songs from this were later re-recorded in its entirety at Zen Studios for a CD release.
 The band underwent a lineup shuffle when Steve moved to Narooma and later broke up the following year.